neovide/neovide/README.md

 ## Install

 **Note**: Building instructions are somewhat limited at the moment.
 All the libraries I use are cross platform and should have support for Windows, Mac, and Linux.
-The rendering however is Vulkan-based, so driver support for Vulkan will be necessary.
 On Windows this should be enabled by default if you have a relatively recent system.

 **Note**: Neovide requires neovim version 0.4 or greater.